-If you're up against criminal defense charges in Kansas or Missouri, within our areas of practice, we have the experience you're looking for.
-We'll work tirelessly to build a strong foundation for your case.
+If you're up against criminal defense charges in Kansas or Missouri, Kitchin Law Firm has the experience you're looking for.
+Our criminal defense lawyer will work tirelessly to build a strong foundation for your case.

 In Kansas and Missouri, there are laws in place that make the use and manufacturing of certain drugs illegal in those states.
 Individuals could face criminal charges for:

-In Kansas and Missouri, individuals could face criminals charges if they are associated with the following:
+Individuals could face criminals charges if they are associated with the following in Kansas or Missouri:

-Contact Kitchin Law Firm and find out how we can help you take the next best step to protect your rights and your future.
+Need a criminal defense attorney?
+Get in contact with Kitchin Law Firm and find out how our attorney can work to protect your rights and your future.

 In Kansas and Missouri, minors could face criminal charges for the following actions:

-Contact Kitchin Law Firm and learn how we can fight to protect your rights and help keep your record clean.
+Contact Kitchin Law Firm for a criminal defense lawyer who will fight to protect your rights and help keep your record clean.

 Laws for domestic violence & assault vary between Kansas and Missouri.
-Those who are facing charges or are looking to press charges for domestic violence and/or assault, can contact Kitchin Law Firm to discuss options for legal representation.
+Facing charges or looking to press charges for domestic violence and/or assault?
+Contact Kitchin Law Firm to discuss options for legal representation.
 Actions involving domestic violence & assault include (but are not limited to):

 For felonies Kansas uses a sentencing grid, but misdemeanors are placed in one of three categories, which are: